OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 ## Trailing Lambda
 We will add a small thing to our code to make it more Compose-alike.

-Actually, the function `prettyPrinter` prints a fixed message with the result which is not really flexible.
+Actually, the function `prettyPrinter` prints the concatenation of a hard coded message with the result, which is not really flexible.
 To avoid this, we will pass it as a parameter like this:

 ```kotlin